 Then, I went back into the dark hallway and approached one of the doors with a glowing green light:

 The room was dark, except for a mirror with a halo light around it on the wall in front of me.
-On the floor, were footprints where you’re meant to stand:
+There are footprints on the floor so you know where to stand:

-And I know this sounds like a criticism, but it’s not meant to be.
-The rooms were cool, and I actually wish the lights and vibration lasted a bit longer than they did.
+And I know this sounds like a criticism, but I don’t mean it to be.
+The rooms were cool, and I actually wish the lights and vibration lasted a bit longer than they do.
 (Even though they had me clutching the walls like a drunkard within milliseconds.)
-Oooh, imagine if they had these rooms available after a few cocktails in the mirror bar!
+Oooh, imagine if they had these rooms available after a few cocktails in the Mirror Bar!
 Actually, on second thought, probably a bad idea.

 Ideally, while these “art of flavour” rooms, and the vial of liqueur, (I won’t spoil what flavour they used) are a cool, high-tech addition, I wish they had room for both this experience and the older-style sensory bar.
 They express different concepts about flavour and your senses.
 Still though, next time we go, I’m totally going in one of those rooms again, but I’ll try a different one to see if the experience is the same each time or not.